-There are 3 photocopiers in the Engineering library.
-Photocopiers operate on student, staff or permit cards at a cost of 38c per copy.
+There are 2 photocopiers in the Engineering library.
+Photocopiers operate on student, staff or permit cards.
 Money can be deposited on student cards at any of the ICAM-machines available at various locations on campuses.
 After loading money on to your card, you only need to swipe your card through the card reader attached to a machine to enable you to make photocopies.
-We offer the use of one photocopier as a free scanning facility.
-Scanned pages are converted to a pdf and can be e-mailed as an attachment.
-The Pay for Print facility allows printing from any or the library's PC workstations at 30c per page.
+Scanning can be done free of charge.
+Printing User Guide.

 Research Support Workshops

 The Postgraduate Affairs Office runs more than 50 research methodology and writing workshops.
-The workshops are run in conjunction with the Humanities Graduate Centre.
-Not all workshops are repeated in the second semester.
 The programme is adjusted according to an analysis of students’ evaluations, suggestions and attendance figures to meet student requests.

 Workshops take place between March through to October every year.
 Some workshops are repeated but not all.
 Programme changes happen - please check workshop dates and times before you set out.
 Please book for your workshops and please cancel if you cannot make it.

 Please RSVP to Lucille Mooragan,, tel +2711 7171156.
 The 2020 PG workshop programme is currently being updated and will be published soon.